helm/helm-www/content/docs/topics/chart_template_guide/builtin_objects.md

     upgrade or rollback.
   - `Release.IsInstall`: This is set to `true` if the current operation is an install.
+  - `Release.Revision`: The revision number for this release.
+On install, this is 0, and it is incremented with each upgrade and rollback.
+  - `Release.Service`: The service that is rendering the present template.
+On Helm, this is always `Helm`.
 - `Values`: Values passed into the template from the `values.yaml` file and from user-supplied files.
 By default, `Values` is empty.
 - `Chart`: The contents of the `Chart.yaml` file.
 Any data in `Chart.yaml` will